 HOW WECAN WORKS

 The Food Basket program participants simply buy a $5 annual membership to join WECAN.
 Memberships run annually from April to March.
-Members can join at any time but just bear in mind that at the end of March for example you became a member of WECAN in July, 2017 then March, 2018 you will be asked to pay for your membership for the current year.
-Members prepay for their food orders at the start of the month to stretch their food budget to the end of the month.
+Members can join at any time but just bear in mind that at the end of March for example you became a member of WECAN in May, 2018 then March, 20219 you will be asked to pay for your membership for the current year.
+There are no forms to fill out but Members must prepay for their food orders at the start of the month to stretch their food budget to the end of the month.
 Most months, the first Friday of every month is the deadline for payment for an order.
 Pick up dates are most often the third Thursday or Friday of the month.
 Some depots operate a Thursday delivery and some Friday but no depot operates both days.
 Occasionally statutory holidays move the payment and pick up dates a week later.
 We provide a yearly calendar with these important dates to all our members for this reason.
 We offer three kinds of orders: a fresh meat order for $15, a fresh produce order for $10 and a complete meat and produce order for $25.
-A meat order contains 3 cuts of fresh meat, and a produce order consists of 3 seasonal fruits and 3 seasonal vegetables.
+A meat order contains 2 -3 cuts of fresh meat, and a produce order consists of 3 seasonal fruits and 3 seasonal vegetables.
 Because WECAN purchases from a wholesale store, The Grocery People, our costs are generally significantly lower than most other grocery outlets charging retail prices.
 There are no forms to fill out, all that is required for becoming a member is taking your payment to a location that is close to where you live or work.

 A TYPICAL BASKET MAY CONSIST OF